toa-io/toa/connectors/storages.queues/readme.md

 Stores entities as published messages.

-> Only RabbitMQ broker is currently supported.
+> At this time, only the RabbitMQ broker is supported.

 ## Properties